ibm-cloud-docs/openwhisk/about.md

 ### 2. Entering the system: Controller
 {: #about_controller}

 NGINX forwards the HTTP request to the **Controller**, the next component on the path through OpenWhisk.
 The Controller is a Scala-based implementation of the actual REST API (based on **Akka** and **Spray**).
-As such, the Controller serves as the interface for everything a you want to do, including create, retrieve, update, and delete requests for your entities in OpenWhisk and the invocation of actions.
+As such, the Controller serves as the interface for everything that you want to do, including create, retrieve, update, and delete requests for your entities in OpenWhisk and the invocation of actions.

 When the HTTP request is forwarded, the Controller first determines what action that you are trying to take, based on the HTTP method that you used in your HTTP request.
 In this case, you are issuing a POST request to an existing action, which the Controller translates to an **invocation of an action**.